 Here Δ Q is the amount of heat absorbed by the body and c is the constant of proportionality called the heat capacity of simple specific heat.

-Specific heat of water is 4200 J Kg-1K-1 and that of dry soil is about 810 J Kg-1K-1.
-As a result the temperature of soil would increase five times more than the same mass of water by the same amount of heat.
+The specific heat of water is 4200 J Kg-1K-1 and that of dry soil is about 810 J Kg-1K-1.
+As a result, the temperature of soil would increase five times more than the same mass of water by the same amount of heat.
 Thus, the temperature of land rises and falls more rapidly than that of the sea.
 Hence, the temperature variations from summer to winter are much smaller at places near the sea than land far away from the sea.

 Thus, if the temperature of a body increase through Δ T on adding Q amount of heat, then its heat capacity will be ΔQ/ Δ T. Putting the value of Δ Q, we get:

 Heat capacity = Δ Q/ Δ T = m c Δ T/ Δ T